VaclavDedik/jboss-seam/examples-ee6/seamdiscs/readme.txt

 </tr:table>

-This example runs on JBoss AS as an EAR.
+This example runs as an EAR.

-To deploy the example to JBoss AS, follow these steps:
+To deploy the example, follow these steps:

 * In the example root directory run:

-    mvn clean package
+    mvn clean install

 * Go to seamdiscs-ear: